-WORSHIP
+WORSHIP SESHES

 Having worship sessions in your hangtime can be really valuable if you have time.
 At first it will probably be super awkward, but don't be discouraged; act like it's the most normal thing in the world.
-You might want to worship and pray at the same time, you might get them to journal.
+You might like to ask everyone to pick a spot and turn the worship music up, you might get them to journal.
 Whatever you think works for your group.